 An assortment of hand tools

-Individual work stations are available to rent at the rate of $30 per 4 hour session.
+Individual work stations are available to rent at the rate of $25 a day.
 Fee includes basic use of studio equipment and consumables for mold making.

 Artists responsible for cost of assistance, instruction, and personal materials.